 The Mentor-Mentee Agreement—Why Structure Builds Freedom

-- Micky Nye
+- Michelle Nye

 - Dec 15, 2025

-- 2 min read
+- 4 min read

-Why Agreements Matter
+Why Agreements Matter in Mentoring Relationships

 Some mentors shy away from formal agreements, fearing they’ll make the relationship feel stiff.
 But the truth is, agreements don’t box people in—they free them.
 When expectations are clear, both mentor and mentee know what’s on the table.
 That clarity allows you to focus on growth, not logistics or misunderstandings.